February 25, 1981: Apple CEO Michael Scott oversees a mass firing of employees, then holds a massive party.

 In the aftermath of Black Wednesday, a few Apple employees tried to start a union under the name the Computer Professionals Union.
 Their first meeting never happened.
 For a lot of people at Apple, this marked the point at which Apple transitioned from a fun startup into a serious company with a ruthless adherence to the bottom line.

 To put it another way, this was the point at which Apple grew up.
-Steve Wozniak was on his way out of Apple.
-Steve Jobs had cut his long hair and begun dressing like a businessman.
+Apple co-founder Steve Wozniak was on his way out.
+And Steve Jobs had cut his long hair and begun dressing like a businessman.

 To many people, it seemed like committee-driven projects like the ill-fated Apple III would soon become the norm in Cupertino.